fFQR5h3UF2/things/infra-repos/README.md

 ## About The Project

-This terraform module's main purpose is making repositories uniform
+The purpose of this module is to make all repositories uniform

 ### Features